catalyst-cloud/catalystcloud-docs/source/kubernetes/nginx-ingress.rst

 provides visibility of the originating servers IP address to the backend services.

-There are 2 sets of configuration we need to enable for this to support to function.
+There are 2 sets of configuration we need to enable for this support to function.

 The configuration for the Nginx ingress requires the following parameters to be